Timing Gates - Picking The Right Timing System For Sprint Testing In 2026

 Freelap Timing System

-The Freelap Timing System is the system of timing gates that I currently use.
+The Freelap Timing System is one of two systems of timing gates that I currently use.
 I find that it is simple to use, provides accurate timing, and doesn't take up as much space as other brands of timing gates.

 You can use split times to measure speed averaged over different distances, measure sprint times to a specific distance, and capture flying sprint times to test your flying 10 or flying 30-meter sprints.